Le Creuset

-Le Creuset ([lə kʁøzɛ], meaning "the crucible") is a French maker of cookware.
+Le Creuset ([lə kʁøzɛ], meaning "the crucible") is a French-Belgian maker of cookware.
 They are best known for producing enameled cast-iron cookware.
-The company first manufactured their products in the town of Fresnoy-le-Grand in France in 1925, which are similar in function to a Dutch oven but with T-shaped handles designed by the Italian industrial innovator Enzo Mari.
-The Le Creuset Dutch oven is on display in the Smithsonian Institution's National Museum of American History in Washington, D.C. as a part of the recreation of the chef Julia Child's kitchen.
-It has been widely reported to be her favorite cooking pot, though specialist sources hold that it was the Dutch oven of Le Creuset's less-remembered competitor Descoware that was her real favorite.
+The company first manufactured their products in the town of Fresnoy-le-Grand in France in 1925, which are similar in function to a Dutch oven but with T-shaped handles.
 The company also makes many other types of cookware and bakeware, from fondue-sets to tagines.

 History

 Le Creuset was founded in Fresnoy-le-Grand, Aisne, Picardy at the crossroads of transportation routes for iron, coke, and sand.
-Armand De Saegher (a Belgian casting specialist) and Octave Aubecq (a Belgian enamelling specialist) opened the foundry in 1925.
+Armand De Saegher (a Belgian casting specialist) and Octave Aubecq (a Belgian enameling specialist) opened the foundry in 1925.
 That same year, the first cocotte (or French oven) was produced, laying the foundation for what is now an extensive range of cookware and kitchen utensils.
-Flame (orange), was used for the first piece.
+Flame (orange) was used for the first piece.

 During World War II, Le Creuset began to focus on continually improving cast iron.

-In the 1950s the designer Raymond Loewy introduced a futuristic type of cookware.

 In 1957, Le Creuset purchased a competitor, Les Hauts Fourneaux de Cousances, and began producing items such as a grill and a fondue set.

+In 1958, Raymond Loewy was commissioned to design a new streamlined casserole pot to target a younger generation, creating the "Coquelle".